Lisa Locascio - Executive Director

 Ginny holds an MFA in Creative Writing and is the author of five novels for middle grade and young adult readers: How to Speak Dolphin; Lost in the River of Grass—winner of the 2012/2013 Sunshine State Young Readers Award; Hurt Go Happy—winner of the 2008 American Library Association’s Schneider Family Book Award; The Outside of a Horse; and Dolphin Sky.
 Her sixth novel, Freeing Finch, has recently been acquired by Tor.
 She has been a board member for more than twenty years and was co-director from 1996 to 2004.
 She is thus eminently qualified to keep her eye on the current director.

-barbara lee - vice-PRESIDENT and registrar
+barbara lee - vice-PRESIDENT

 Barbara was a sales secretary for Polaroid Corporation for twelve years.
 For fifteen years, she operated an interior design business in California and Hawaii.
 She joined the MCWC board as a consultation coordinator in 2003.
 In 2005, she assumed the role of registrar, a position she loves.
-Barbara published a novella, The Seventh Circle, in 2015 and looks forward to the launch of another, Kiss Me at Midnight, in 2017.
+Barbara published a novella, The Seventh Circle, in 2015 and looks forward to the launch of another, Kiss Me at Midnight.

 NORMA WATKINS - SECRETARY